Population: 308 million (2010 census)

 Easily the country I have spent the most time at (outside of Australia) at 155 days starting with my visit as a 12 year old back in 1986 and my latest visit in August 2019 attending the USA Tennis Open.

 The USA is also the gateway to Canada, South America and Central America when travelling from Australia.
-The USA is this amazing diverse place that isn’t as united as you might think fighting a civil war at one point and fighting the English, the Spanish, the French, Canada and Mexico at different times for additional territories under Manifest Destiny principle.
+The USA is this amazing diverse place that isn’t as united as you might think fighting a civil war at one point and fighting the English, the Spanish, the French, Canada and Mexico at different times for additional territories under their Manifest Destiny principle to expand their country.

-The United States of America is currently the most dominate nation on the planet both economically, culturally and military.
+The United States of America is currently the most dominate nation on the planet both economically, culturally and military and become a world superpower with the end of World War 2 with Soviet Union and sole superpower with the collapse of Soviet Union in 1989.
 The USA dollar is effectively the reserve currency of the world and can be used in many countries or easily exchanged.

 The first Europeans to arrive in the territory of the modern United States were Spanish conquistadors arriving in Florida in 1513.
 The Spanish set up the first settlements in Florida and New Mexico such as Saint Augustine and Santa Fe.
 The French established settlements along the Mississippi River.
 Successful English settlement on the eastern coast of North America began with the Virginia Colony in 1607.